-In some cases, this meant extra work that potentially no one would ever notice.
-However, I knew it could be better and that made all the difference.
+This meant extra work that potentially no one would ever notice in some cases.
+However, I knew it could be better, which made all the difference.

-It’s a great deal easier taking criticism when you know you’ve done your best.
+It’s much easier to take criticism when you know you’ve done your best.

 There’s Always Room for Excellence